-How was the draw generated?
+- How will the draw be generated?

-Me & my opponent can’t seem to find a time that suits within the round dates.
+- Me & my opponent can’t seem to find a time that suits within the round dates.

 Due to the large number of opponents, this is just something you and your opponent are going to have to sort out.
 If you can’t complete your match by or very close to the due date, you or I will be flipping a coin to decide a winner.
 Please email email@example.com if any issues.
 We hope you can understand the difficulty in trying to manage everyone and their matches myself.

-So, how does the Handicapped match play work and which holes do I receive/give shots in?
+- So, how does the Handicapped match play work and which holes do I receive/give shots in?

 As per the Golf Australia Recommended Match Index, Holes 1 to 18 are rated differently and are NOT the same index as our course.
 For example, Hole 17 on our course is rated the hardest (number 1) but according to this index, 17 is actually 17th “easiest”.